 The 3 Pillars Of A Good Backswing

-During the backswing, you should keep your left arm as straight as possible (for a right-handed golfer).
+During the backswing, you should keep your lead arm as straight as possible.
+For a right-handed golfer, this is the left arm.

-Keeping your left arm relatively straight encourages good consistent form and helps put you in a position to generate controlled power starting into the downswing.
+• it helps put you in a position to generate controlled power starting into the downswing

 2. A good grip.